philphilphil/discord_channel_cleaner/README.md

 # discord_channel_cleaner
 Simple software to delete messages in discord channels after a certain amount of time.
+Its possible to keep images and only delete text messages.

 ## Installation
 via cargo: